sagemath/sagewiki_to_gh-2022-10-10/MirrorNetwork.md

 {{{
 rsync -av --delete-after sage.math.washington.edu::sage $TARGET }}}
-where $TARGET should be replaced by your local target directory.
+where {{{$TARGET}}} should be replaced by your local target directory.

  1. {{{-a}}} switches to archive mode (same timestamp, ...)
  1. {{{-v}}} (or {{{-vv}}}, {{{-vvv}}}) verbosity level, for the lovely logs
- 1. --delete-after tells rsync to delete files that are not on the master '''after''' the synchronization has finished.
-There are also other versions of --delete* that can be used to delete older files earlier or during the process.
+ 1. {{{--delete-after}}} tells rsync to delete files that are not on the master ''after'' the synchronization has finished.
+There are also other versions of {{{--delete*}}} that can be used to delete older files earlier or during the process, but it's best if files stay on the mirror as long as possible.

 == Periodic Checks ==